 Paradise Valley Community College is located in the sprawling urban environment of Phoenix, Arizona and thus is home to many professional and academic opportunities for nursing students.
 Widely renowned as a high-quality nursing program, PVCC graduates are ready for practice in the healthcare field.
 Get all the program details by visiting the Paradise Valley Community College website.

 Located in busy Phoenix, Arizona, GateWay Community College is proud to provide students with an efficient path to an RN career.
 Highly regarded faculty and facilities means that GateWay graduates emerge ready to practice patient-based care.
 Follow the link to learn more about the Gateway Community College nursing program.

 Scottsdale Community College's Nursing program is approved by the Arizona State Board of Nursing, assuring first-rate evidence-based teaching to eager nursing students.
 The city of Scottsdale welcomes SCC's nursing graduates with a variety of job and network opportunities.
 Get all the program details by visiting the Scottsdale Community College website.

 The College of Nursing in the University of Arizona is home to ethical and committed faculty members who work in the College's prestigious BSN and MSN programs.
 An integrative approach to teaching and care offers students a first-rate nursing education.
-Learn more by visiting the UNIVERSITY OF ARIZONA - College of Nursing nursing website.
+Check out the official University of Arizona - College of Nursing nursing program.